-The correlation between body shape and the growth rate term was stronger in males than in females (Table 2), which might result from real differences between sexes or might reflect an artifact of using RNA/DNA ratios as a measure of growth rate.
+The correlation between body shape and the growth rate term was stronger in males than in females (Table 2), which might result from real differences between the sexes or might reflect an artifact of using RNA: DNA ratios as a measure of growth rate.
 Our tissue samples consisted of muscle tissue from the caudal peduncle.
-In fishes, females are expected to invest energy in reproduction at the expense of somatic tissue growth, particularly at older ages (Ali & Wootton, 1999; Belk & Tuckfield, 2010; Vondracek & Wurtsbaugh, 1988).
+In fishes, females are expected to invest energy in reproduction at the expense of somatic tissue growth, in particular at older ages (Vondracek et al., 1988; Ali and Wootton, 1999; Belk and Tuckfield, 2010).
 This can create a more complicated relationship between somatic growth rate and competitive ability in females.
-In this study, growth rate of muscle tissue from pregnant females might thus not provide as accurate of an estimate of competitive ability as for males.
-Because we included pregnant females in our samples (about onethird of the females examined), and adults of varied age, this also could potentially explain the weaker association between body shape and growth rate in females compared to males.
-That said, if we statistically adjust for pregnancy status in our analysis, our results are unchanged, as the magnitude, statistical significance, and nature [divergence vector] of the association between body shape and growth rate is unaltered (and is consistent within pregnant and non-pregnant females).
+In this study, growth rate of muscle tissue from pregnant females might thus not provide as accurate an estimate of competitive ability as for males.
+Because we included pregnant females in our samples (about one-third of the females examined), as well as adults of varying age, this also could potentially explain the weaker association between body shape and growth rate in females than males.
+That said, if we statistically adjust for pregnancy status in our analysis, our results are unchanged, as the magnitude, statistical significance, and nature (divergence vector) of the association between body shape and growth rate is unaltered (and is consistent within pregnant and non-pregnant females).
 Thus, the weaker relationship in females does not simply reflect the combination of pregnant and non-pregnant females.
-Yet, whether age or more detailed reproductive information (e.g., stage of embryo development, size and number of offspring) might provide more insight into a source of the weaker shape-growth rate relationship in females needs further study.
+Yet, whether age or more detailed reproductive information (e.g. stage of embryo development, size and number of offspring) might provide more insight into a source of the weaker shape-growth rate relationship in females requires further study.

 In both sexes, individuals with higher growth rate had more upturned snouts.
-Our a priori prediction centered on locomotor morphology (streamlining), not feeding morphology.
+Our a priori hypothesis centred on locomotor morphology (streamlining), not feeding morphology.
 But trophic traits could additionally influence feeding performance, and hence growth rates and overall body condition.
-Upturned snouts combined with slender bodies in fishes is associated with feeding at mid-water (Ruehl & DeWitt, 2005; Svanbäck & Eklöv, 2004), so that higher growth rate in Bahamian mosquitofish could potentially reflect greater efficiency of feeding on resources found in this microhabitat (e.g., zooplankton).
-This is consistent with a previous study in this system showing that copepods and cladocerans (two taxa common in the mid-water zone) are the preferred food types of Bahamian mosquitofish in this system, as opposed to lower-quality benthic resources (snails and bivalves; Araújo et al., 2014).
+Upturned snouts combined with slender bodies in fishes is associated with feeding at mid-water (Svanbäck and Eklöv, 2004; Ruehl and DeWitt, 2005), so that higher growth rate in Bahamian mosquitofish could potentially reflect greater efficiency of feeding on resources (e.g. zooplankton) found in this microhabitat.
+This is consistent with a previous study showing that copepods and cladocerans (two taxa common in the mid-water zone) are the preferred food types of Bahamian mosquitofish in this system, as opposed to lower-quality benthic resources [i.e. snails and bivalves (Araújo et al., 2014)].